https-justin3687-business-site/bnb_scrapy_tutorial/README.md

 # UPDATE 18-04-2018

-Airbnb has changed as lot since I have written this tutorial and will not work out of the gate.
+Airbnb has changed a lot since I have written this tutorial and therefore this code will not work without major modifications.
-Fortunately @bashedev has done a nice job to keep up with the changes and offers a working example. you can find his repo here: https://github.com/bashedev/airbnb_scraper
+Fortunately @bashedev has done a nice job to keep up with the changes and offers a working example.
+You can find his awsome code herere: https://github.com/bashedev/airbnb_scraper